 Postvis, the final form of visualization, takes place after filming and integrates live-action footage with any rough VFX.
 Postvis helps post-production VFX teams with the timing and staging of various shots and assists the editorial team in combining all the elements — including live action, previs, and virtual production footage — to create a final cut.

 Share 8-12K Footage for Display on LED Walls

 Virtual production wouldn’t be possible without cutting-edge technology, from end-to-end virtual production software such as ILM StageCraft to one-off tools.
 Here’s a taste of some of the tools and software virtual production crews use to produce the truly mind-blowing visuals to which we’ve all grown accustomed.

-Most projects rent a soundstage kitted out with LED walls.
+Most projects rent a soundstage kitted out with walls made up of interlocking LED panels.
+These panels are combined into a very large screen and powered by video processing hardware and software.
 But you can also build an LED volume from scratch or ask one of the many virtual production providers — such as MELs, Line 204, Nant Studios, or Dark Bay — to customize one just for you.

 These 3D engines create virtual sets and worlds that can be explored and traversed like a video game.
 The most popular game engine, Unreal Engine 5, has been used on productions from The Mandalorian to Westworld.
 Other game engines used in virtual production include Unity, CryEngine, and Godot.

 The most powerful game engines in the world are virtually useless without powerful GPUs to run them.
 The better the GPUs in your computer, the more detail you can display on those massive LED volumes.
 It’s advisable to use a Windows PC for virtual production since many of the plugins you’ll need, including LED tracking, are only on Windows.